-I hree Months Ended March 31,
+Three Months Ende ed March 31,

-2023 2022
+2024 2023

 Revenues:

-Membership fees and related services 6.6% 9.5%
+Membership fees and related services 7.4% 6.6%

-Recruitment services 56.4% 64.9%
+Recruitment services 63.9% 56.4%

-Contracted software development 35.7% 23.2%
+Contracted software development 28.1% 35.7%

-Consumer advertising and marketing solutions 1.3% 2.3%
+Consumer advertising and marketing solutions 0.6% 1.3%

 Recruitment Services.
 We provide recruitment services through PDN Network to medium and large employers seeking to diversify their employment ranks.
 Our recruitment services revenue is derived from the Company's agreements through single and multiple job postings, recruitment media, career fair events, talent recruitment communities, basic and premier corporate memberships, hiring campaign marketing and advertising, e-newsletter marketing and research and outreach services.
 Recruitment revenue includes revenue recognized from direct sales to customers for recruitment services and events, as well as revenue from the Company's direct e-commerce sales.
-The majority of recruitment services revenue comes from job recruitment advertising.
+The majority of recruitment services revenue comes from job recruitment advertising as well as face-to-face and virtual recruiting events for Engineering, Technology and Security Clearance positions, designed to attract diverse candidates who may also have STEM-based backgrounds through our wholly-owned company Expo Experts Events, LLC.
 We also offer to businesses subject to the regulations and requirements of the Equal Employment Opportunity Office of Federal Contract Compliance Program ("OFCCP") our OFCCP compliance product, which combines diversity recruitment advertising with job postings and compliance services.